-The meter socket, conduit and service standpipe (stack) are supplied and installed by the customer according to Service Mast Installation of the Ontario Electrical Safety Code.
+The meter socket, conduit, and service standpipe (stack) are supplied, maintained and installed by the customer according to Service Mast Installation of the Ontario Electrical Safety Code.
 Appendix 5.5 contains a copy of this specification.

-Underground Secondary Service - The down pipe, meter socket, and adequate sand as per EPLC if clean native fill is not available, are supplied and installed by the developer / customer according to EPLC "Standard U.R.D.
+Underground Secondary Service - The down pipe, expansion sleeve on line and/or load, meter socket, and adequate sand as per EPLC if clean native fill is not available, are supplied, maintained and installed by the developer / customer according to EPLC "Standard U.R.D.
 Electrical Service Meter Base Connections".
 Appendix 5.6 contains a copy of this standard.